mortonne/datascipsych-project/README.md

 ## Installation

 First, clone this project to your computer.
-In Visual Studio Code, you can clone the project from [https://github.com/mortonne/datascipsych-project.git].
+In Visual Studio Code, you can clone the project from https://github.com/mortonne/datascipsych-project.git using the `Git: Clone` command.

 If you have previously cloned the project, make sure you have the latest version of the code.
 In Visual Studio Code, pull the latest changes by running the `Git: Pull` command or clicking the sync icon in the lower left.